AlexGose/learning-curve/README.md

 ## Features

-The example notebooks produce learning curve plots with the following features:
+The example notebooks are listed below.
+Each produces learning curve plots with the following features and model variations:

-1. [notebooks/linear_regression.ipynb](notebooks/linear_regression.ipynb) shows how to control the cross validation splitting strategy and scoring metric for a simple linear regression Pytorch model
+1. [notebooks/linear_regression.ipynb](notebooks/linear_regression.ipynb) controls the learning curve cross validation splitting strategy and scoring metric for a simple linear regression Pytorch model
-2. [notebooks/pipeline.ipynb](notebooks/pipeline.ipynb) shows how to use a scikit-learn Pipeline object for scaling input data for a neural network Pytorch classification model
+2. [notebooks/pipeline.ipynb](notebooks/pipeline.ipynb) plots a learning curve using a scikit-learn Pipeline object for scaling input data for a neural network Pytorch classification model
-3. [notebooks/gpu_minibatch.ipynb](notebooks/gpu_minibatch.ipynb) shows how to use GPU processing and mini-batch gradient descent with a Pytorch model and the [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
-Here, the skorch object is re-used for test and training accuracy calculations as well as a confusion matrix plot with scikit-learn
+3. [notebooks/gpu_minibatch.ipynb](notebooks/gpu_minibatch.ipynb) plots a learning curve using GPU processing and mini-batch gradient descent with a Pytorch model and the [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
+Here, the skorch object is re-used after the plot for test and training accuracy calculations as well as a confusion matrix plot with scikit-learn
-4. [notebooks/variance_bias.ipynb](notebooks/variance_bias.ipynb) shows an example learning curves for high variance and high bias Pytorch models
+4. [notebooks/variance_bias.ipynb](notebooks/variance_bias.ipynb) plots example learning curves for high variance and high bias Pytorch models

 ## Benefits of Learning Curves